managedcoder/BotFrameworkAccelerators/MultiturnQnAMaker/README.md

 This accelerator shows how to add the ability to show the new QnA Maker follow-on prompts in a bot that was created in Visual Studio using the Virtual Assistant template.

+Background: The new QnA Maker Follow-on prompts do not automatically appear in bot clients, you must add code to make that happen.
+This topic will show you how to add the ability to show the new QnA Maker follow-on prompts in your new assistant

+**Important!!!!**  The Virtual Assistant Template and bot framework tools have not yet been updated to respect multiturn follow-on prompts so this accelerator is a temporary workaround and some follow-on prompts will not work properly.
+You can use this to explore follow-on prompts in your assistant, but the SDK will eventually be updated and obviate this workaround.
+Bottom line – this code should be removed before the assistant is deployed in production or once the SDK has been updated.
+When the SDK is updated, this accelerator will be updated with the proper instructions on how to incorporate follow-on prompts in an assistant.

 You can find an overview of this new multiturn QnA capability [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/multiturn-conversation) along with how to add follow-on prompts in the portal (see **Add new QnA pair as follow-up prompt** section